-The University of Baltimore’s Black Law Students Association team took first place in the Thurgood Marshall mock trial competition at the Mid-Atlantic BLSA Regional Convention this weekend.
+The University of Baltimore’s Black Law Students Association team topped the University of Maryland to take first place in the Thurgood Marshall mock trial competition at the Mid-Atlantic BLSA Regional Convention this weekend.

 It was the first time UB BLSA won the top prize in the annual contest, held this year in Pittsburgh.